-Here’s whether wireless phone charging destroys your credit card:
+Here’s everything about wireless phone charging destroying your credit card:

 Wireless phone chargers use magnetic induction to charge your phone.